qmk/qmk_firmware/docs/feature_oled_driver.md

 void oled_set_cursor(uint8_t col, uint8_t line);

 // Advances the cursor to the next page, writing ' ' if true
-// Wraps to the begining when out of bounds void oled_advance_page(bool clearPageRemainder);
+// Wraps to the beginning when out of bounds void oled_advance_page(bool clearPageRemainder);

 // Moves the cursor forward 1 character length
 // Advance page if there is not enough room for the next character
-// Wraps to the begining when out of bounds void oled_advance_char(void);
+// Wraps to the beginning when out of bounds void oled_advance_char(void);

 // Writes a single character to the buffer at current cursor position